JakkuSakura/wprs/docs/Design.md

 - More complex dataflow; be explicit about ownership of credentials and encryption termination.

-### 5) External forward proxy (publish)
+### 5) External forward proxy/tunnel (publish or consume)

 **What it means**

-- The protocol listener exists locally (embedded or helper), but exposure to clients is done via a forward proxy or tunnel.
-- Example: `ssh -L` forwarding for local-only listeners.
+- A separate process provides connectivity by forwarding traffic.
+- It can be used for either direction:
+  - **Publish**: expose a local-only listener to a remote client.
+  - **Consume**: let a local client reach a remote-only listener via a local endpoint.

+**Examples**

+- **Publish**: `ssh -R` (reverse tunnel) to expose a server-side local-only listener to a client machine.
+- **Consume**: `ssh -L` (local forward) so a client can connect to `127.0.0.1:<port>` while traffic is carried to the remote server.

+**wprs-specific examples**

+- When running `wprs-rdp-bridge` on the server bound to `127.0.0.1:3389`, a local-forward tunnel (`ssh -L`) lets the client consume RDP as `127.0.0.1:3389`.
+- For Xwayland integration, `xwayland-xdg-shell` is *not* a network tunnel; it is a protocol bridge/helper (see “Supervised by the server”).

 **When to use**

-- You want to keep plaintext or local-only listeners (e.g. disable TLS) and rely on SSH/VPN.
+- You want to bind listeners to localhost and rely on SSH/VPN for security.
-- You want tight binding control (`127.0.0.1` only) but still support remote clients.
+- You want to avoid TLS in the protocol itself because the tunnel already provides encryption.

 **Trade-offs**

-- Operational dependency on the proxy/tunnel.
+- Operational dependency on the tunnel/proxy.
 - Requires clear documentation of the trust boundary (where encryption/auth terminates).

-### 6) External reverse proxy (publish)
+### 6) External reverse proxy/gateway (publish)

 **What it means**

-- Clients connect to a reverse proxy (gateway) which forwards traffic to a server-side listener.
+- Clients connect to a gateway process.
-- Useful for multi-tenant access control, auditing, and centralized policy.
+- The gateway forwards or terminates connections and routes them to internal services.

+**Examples**

+- An RDP gateway product that terminates TLS/NLA and routes sessions to internal RDP servers.
+- A TCP reverse proxy/load balancer routing `tcp://` endpoints.

+**wprs-specific examples**

+- `wprs-rdp-bridge` is *not* a reverse proxy.
+It is a protocol bridge that both **consumes** WPRS and **publishes** RDP.
+- A true reverse proxy in front of `wprsd` would be something like a generic TCP reverse proxy for `Endpoint::Tcp`, or an RDP gateway in front of `wprs-rdp-bridge`.

 **When to use**

-- Multi-user deployments.
+- Multi-user deployments with centralized policy, auditing, or access control.
-- Network segmentation or internet exposure.
+- Internet exposure where you want a single hardened ingress.

 **Trade-offs**

-- Requires protocol-aware proxying for best results (or TCP-level proxying if sufficient).
+- May require protocol-aware proxying for full features; TCP-level proxying may be sufficient for basic transport.

 ### 7) Implemented as a client adapter (consume)